Slamy/Wiki_MiSTer/Developer-journey:-Implementing-the-Head-On-sound-PCB.md

 When the "high speed" button is pressed it momentarily drops in frequency and follows a quick upward curve, and follows a downward curve when it is released, like so:
 ![Screenshot from 2022-03-13 21-25-05](https://user-images.githubusercontent.com/727070/159783769-c6b143d7-2896-4b4d-aaae-8686b150a79e.png)

+Based on this information we were able to come up wih an implementation strategy:
+* Turn the waveform into an array
+* Turn the frequency response curve into trhee lookup tables:
+  * One for the start of the game
+  * One for when the "high speed" button is pressed
+  * One for when the "high speed button is not pressed
+* Follow the frequnce curve as needed, according to the current state.

 ### Bonus